walb-linux/walb-tools/doc/build.md

   - Linux kernel version: 3.X (or later).
 It depends on walb device drivers.
   - lvm2 is required to manage archive data.

-Walb-tools may work in another posix architecture, but we do not confirm it.
+Walb-tools must not work in another posix architecture.
-In addition, walb kernel device driver and walb-tools assume the same integer endian.
+Walb kernel device driver and walb-tools assume the same integer endian.
 Do not use heterogeneous environments.

 ## Required tools and libraries

 - C++11 compiler and linker.
-  - g++-4.8, 4.9 and clang++ 3.4 are available.
+  - g++-4.8, 4.9 and clang++ 3.4 are confirmed.
 - binutils and make.
 - Libraries
   - libaio